Beaches in Anglesey

 Traeth Bychan is a small but popular sandy beach.
 Ideal if you want to get away from the crowds.
 No facilities, so bring a picnic.

-Aberffraw Beach and the Snowdonia Mountain Range One of Anglesey’s largest and most beautiful beaches.
+One of Anglesey’s largest and most beautiful beaches.
 Plenty of room for everyone to enjoy themselves without being on top of each other.
 Very little in the way of shops or ice cream, just a little village shop.
-Once your
+Once you’re on the beach your on your own.

 Winner of a seaside award since 2004.
 Not hard to see why.
 A large expanse of sand, ideal for families.
 Not much in the way of amenities, just a little shop in the car park.
 A not be missed beach, definitely – in my opinion – as